Gus La Casse did some math.

 The dust has settled on his summer of climbing, and Gus is back into his usual school routine.
 But he continues to work toward his fundraising goals to support research and discovery on behalf of a far-flung community of children and parents to whom he is now firmly connected.

+The preschooler who inspired Gus La Casse to climb and raise money for SMARD research, is Silas Werner, a Pennsylvania preschooler.
 Despite his condition, his parents say that Silas radiates joy through his happy smile.
-Speaking haltingly through a ventilator, Silas has now mastered "mama" and "papa," much to the delight of his parents.
+Speaking haltingly through a ventilator, Silas has mastered "mama" and "papa," much to the delight of his parents.
 Silas' nurses describe him as "having the sweetest disposition of any baby we've ever met."

 Nonetheless, Silas requires the around-the-clock care provided by his parents and by visiting nurses.
 Lisa and John Werner have mastered what Lisa terms "special needs boot camp" to meet Silas's needs.